 Highlights of Downtown (Centro) Mexico City

-This building is beautiful with turn-of-the-century architecture.
+- Post Office (Palacio Postal): This building is beautiful with turn-of-the-century architecture and every surface covered in gold.
 You can go in the entrance, look around a bit and take a photo.

-Just a few blocks from the post office, the building known as the “house of tiles” is a great spot to oogle at the beautiful blues or snap a few Insta pics.
+- House of Tiles (Casa de los Azulejos): Just a few blocks from the post office, the building known as the “house of tiles” is a great spot to ogle at the beautiful blues or snap a few Insta pics.